What Is a Personal Injury Case Worth?

 In some instances, you may also be entitled to punitive damages in a personal injury case.
 This financial award is aimed at punishing the other person for their actions.
 Generally this occurs when the actions were especially careless, such as a drunk driver that was in an accident with another driver.

 Jividen Law Offices, PLLC has served personal injury victims in West Virginia for over 35 years and is dedicated to holding responsible parties accountable when their irresponsible and negligent actions have resulted in the harm of another person.
-We operate on a contingency fee basis and offer free initial consultations, meaning that if we take on your case, it is of no cost to you!
+We operate on a contingency fee basis and offer free initial consultation, meaning that if we take on your case, it is of no cost to you!
 Call our office to learn more.